 In an article in The Telegraph in 2013, Toby Young says the head of the West London Free School asked the governors for “a relatively short statement of what’s meant by a Classical Liberal Education that could be included in the Staff Handbook“.
 Young then says “This is a phrase we’ve often bandied about, but never tried to define before – at least, not beyond shorthand phrases like ‘the best that’s been thought and said’”.

 That’s a revealing remark.
 It suggests that the governors of a school apparently offering a classical liberal education hadn’t started with the question “What’s the purpose of education?” or “What do our students need to know and why?” but “What should be included in a classical liberal education?” without attempting to actually define it.
 The governors eventually came up with the ‘relatively short statement’ requested.
-Young quotes it in his article and you can read it on the school website here.
+Young quotes it in his article.

 The relatively short statement looks relatively long to me (almost 800 words).
+(The statement has been shortened since this post was first published.)
 There’s a lot of ‘we mean this, but not that’.
 A quotation from Daniel Willingham is juxtaposed with an extract from an essay by Bertrand Russell.
 The necessity for all this explanation suggests that a classical liberal education isn’t easy to define and maybe it would have been better to have side-stepped the definition completely and simply pointed interested parties to a summary of the school curriculum so they could assess it for themselves.

 the conversation of mankind